Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 | `sd_file` | Tell the packager what file is to be packaged in the `sd_card` directory.
 You'll have to specify this multiple times for all the files you want packaged. |

 ### 5. Run Software Emulation
 After packaging, everything is set to run emulation.
+Software emulation is the first step to building and testing the system in a functional process.
 The software emulation can run the PS application as an ARM process by booting petalinux on QEMU machine or as an x86 process.

 #### Run PS application as an ARM process (QEMU)
 a.
 To run emulation use the following command: